 • Enable circular logging.

-After you click “Ok”, a database maintenance window will be scheduled that will allow your Exchange server to execute all the important tasks at the specified time.
+After you click “Ok”, a database maintenance window will be scheduled that will allow your Exchange Server to execute all the important tasks at the specified time.

 Step 3

 In case you desire to use PowerShell or want to perform the maintenance task on a batch of Exchange database simultaneously, simply run the cmdlet Set-MailboxDatabase in PowerShell.
-In order to find the database schedule, you can make use of the –MaintenanceSchedule field as per the following command

 Set-MailboxDatabase -Identity "Exchange\MailboxDatabase" -MaintenanceSchedule "Mon.5:00-Mon.9:00"

-This command will run the exchange mailbox maintenance schedule on Monday.
+This command will run the Exchange mailbox maintenance schedule on Monday.

 Step 4